 ZYTIGA may cause hypertension, hypokalaemia and fluid retention as a pharmacodynamic consequence of its mechanism of action.
 In Phase 3 studies, anticipated mineralocorticoid adverse reactions were seen more commonly in patients treated with abiraterone acetate than in patients treated with placebo: hypokalaemia 18% vs.8%, hypertension 22% vs. 16% and fluid retention (peripheral oedema) 23% vs. 17%, respectively.
-In patients treated with abiraterone acetate, CTCAE (version 4.0) Grades 3 and 4 hypokalaemia were observed in 6% and 2% of patients, CTCAE (version 4.0) Grades 3 and 4 hypertension were observed in 8% and 5% of patients, and fluid retention (peripheral oedema) Grades 3 and 4 were observed in 1% and 1% of patients, respectively.
+In patients treated with abiraterone acetate versus patients treated with placebo: CTCAE (version 4.0) Grades 3 and 4 hypokalaemia were observed in 6% versus 1%, CTCAE (version 4.0) Grades 3 and 4 hypertension were observed in 7% versus 5%, and fluid retention (peripheral oedema) Grades 3 and 4 were observed in 1% versus 1% of patients, respectively.
 Mineralocorticoid reactions generally were able to be successfully managed medically.
 Concomitant use of a corticosteroid reduces the incidence and severity of these adverse reactions (see section 4.4).